HOME โ€บSMALL BUSINESS RESOURCES โ€บ Invoicing โ€บ What is Remittance Advice?

 Remittance advice notes and slips communicate that you are sending immediate payment to your supplier, client, or other business affiliate.
 It lets those who do business with you know that they will get their payment soon.

 It keeps things above board with your suppliers.
-If something were to happen between receiving supplies and pending payments, you would be able to cross-reference certain documents, such as invoices, purchase orders and remittance advice slips, to remedy issues.
+If something happens between receiving supplies and the payment being processed, you can cross-reference documents such asย invoices,ย purchase orders,ย and remittance advice slips to resolve issues.

 Remittance advice and payment processing

-Besides good business communication, remittance advice also helps with your internal bookkeeping and accounting systems.
+Besides improving business communication, remittance advice also supports your internal bookkeeping and accounting systems.
 Your accounts receivable department or accounting team would use remittance advice as a financial document that signifies payments they should be looking for.

 You will also be better prepared and more efficiently able to process your financial records when you anticipate incoming payments.